An explanation for dark matter and dark energy consistent with the Standard Model of particle physics and General Relativity: Comparison with observations

 \section{Comparison with observations}

-The compelling observations suggestive of dark energy are: (1) $\mathcal{D}_L(z)$ measurements with supernovae; (2) the age of the Universe; (3) modeling large structure formation; (4) modeling the cosmic microwave background (CMB); (5) modeling baryon acoustic oscillations (BAO).
+The compelling observations suggestive of dark energy are: (1) luminosity distance measurements with supernovae; (2) the age of the Universe; (3) large structure formation; (4) the cosmic microwave background (CMB); (5) baryon acoustic oscillations (BAO).
+We are concerned here with the foremost evidence, (1), and only sketch how observations (2)--(5) may also be explained.
+Addressing them in details is beyond the scope of a single article.